growolff/tesis-source/README.md

 # tesis-source
 Source code of the PSOC uController for the thesis project.

+### Update 29 June, 2017
+The motor can lift 500g.
+I need to add pull up resistors to the hall effect sensors so I can read the position of the rotor all the time.

 ### Update 28 June, 2017
 Commenting the global macros
 ```C